SamuelSwartzberg/flashcardifying_text_temp/inf.md

 within {{c2::workers}}, the {{c3::global scope}} is <code>{{c1::WorkerGlobalScope}}</code>
 within {{c2::service workers}}, the {{c3::global scope}} is <code>{{c1::ServiceWorkerGlobalScope}}</code>
 The mixin <code>{{c1::WindowOrWorkerGlobalScope}}</code> describes {{c3::the common features}} of <code>{{c2::Window}}</code> and <code>{{c2::WorkerGlobalScope}}</code>
+The `self` property of a WorkerGlobalScope returns a reference to the WorkerGlobalScope itself.

 ##### Variable scope